How to Calculate the Return on a Home Renovation

-Thinking of remodeling a house to raise home value?
-Return on investment calculations for remodeling are complex and inexact.
-That doesn't mean you shouldn't do home additions and improvements to raise home value, but you should do thorough research first.
-Once you establish a firm cost estimate for a home remodeling project, consider the return value in terms of both personal enjoyment and real estate value.
-Neither can be precisely quantified but you can reach a rough estimate of the return on investment.
-Seek out expert advice and reliable figures, but also ask for local anecdotes.
-And always remember the real estate rule: Home value always depends on location, location, location.
+Thinking of remodeling to raise your home value?
+Do thorough research before you go ahead with a home addition or improvement, because calculating return on investment for remodels is complex and inexact.
+Once you establish a firm cost estimate for your home remodeling project, consider the payoff in terms of both personal enjoyment and real estate value to reach a rough estimate of the return on investment.
+Seek local anecdotes, as well as expert advice and reliable figures.
+And remember the No. 1 real estate rule: Home value always depends on location, location, location.

 Where to Research Before Remodeling a House

-The poorest return on investment comes from a home office remodel, which recoups just 50 percent of the cost.
+The poorest return on investment comes from building a backyard patio, which recoups less than 50 percent of the cost.

 Pay attention to the cost estimates for each project on the Cost vs. Value report.
 Not all remodels offer the same home resale value.
 A new countertop will raise the home value, but a granite countertop may be nearly as valuable to a buyer as a much more expensive Italian marble countertop.